Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Listing pages and listing creation

-A listing page allows providers to showcase what they’re offering, and commonly includes pictures, videos, pricing, a text description, and reviews.
-The more complete and professional a listing page a seller has, the better they will typically perform on the platform.
+A listing page allows sellers or suppliers to showcase what they’re offering and commonly includes a text description, pictures, videos, pricing, and reviews.
+The more complete and professional a seller’s listing page is, the better they will typically perform on the platform.

 The search page on a yoga marketplace.
 Overlaid on top is a category filter based on yoga style, where someone has chosen Kundalini yoga.